| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 for ordering lists and streams lexicographically.
 That is, tuples, lists

-and streams can be compared with =
+and streams can be compared with = and <>, which is done

 by checking that the operands are of the same size and recursively